mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md

 doesn't contain any parent node, but contains children nodes is called the **root** node, and represents the whole query.

-All components in a node MUST be stored in a sorted list.
-The sorting criteria is left to the specific node and the combination of components.
-Nodes MAY have additional components that contain metadata for that node.
+Components MUST be stored in an ordered list inside a Node.
+Nodes MAY have additional components that contain metadata for that Node.
 Components MAY have references to other Nodes and other components.
 Components in a node MAY not be unique: the same component MAY be found in the same node more than once.

 Nodes with components MAY build a tree like structure, resembling an Abstract Syntax Tree.
 Nodes MUST